Groton School: Related educational institutions

 Groton has contributed to several other educational institutions.

 In 1909, Bishop Charles Henry Brent founded Baguio School (now Brent International School Baguio) in Baguio, Philippines to educate the children of American colonial administrators, military personnel, missionaries, and businesspeople.
 The school's first headmaster was Remsen B. Ogilby, a former Groton teacher, and Peabody lent the school Guy Ayrault, who became its first assistant headmaster.
 Peabody's son Malcolm '07 ran the school from 1911 to 1913.
 The school sought to be a "determinedly American institution" in Southeast Asia until the Philippines gained their independence in 1946.

 In 1926, Peabody founded Brooks School in North Andover, Massachusetts.
 Groton was heavily oversubscribed, and the introduction of competitive examinations in 1907 had not meaningfully trimmed the waitlist.
 Peabody did not want to increase the size of the school (which never exceeded 194 students during his tenure), but also did not want to turn away too many parents.
 Accordingly, he raised over $200,000 from Groton donors to build a new school, which, like Groton, would be Episcopal and small enough to be familial.
 Brooks sought to replicate Groton's emphasis on "stern Christian principles ... to train boys for life," but avoided the "character-building cold showers that had been a dreaded prebreakfast ritual at Groton."

 Groton currently supports Epiphany School, an academically intensive, tuition-free, lottery-admission Episcopal middle school for at-risk youth in the Boston area.
-The school was founded by John Finley '88, and Groton headmaster William Polk previously served on Epiphany's board.
+The Epiphany School was founded by John Finley '88, and Groton headmaster William Polk previously served on Epiphany's board.
 Epiphany's academic year is 11 months long, and the entire school relocates to Groton's campus in the summer.

 Admissions and student body

 Admission policies

 After several years of acceptance rates around 12%, applications increased by 20% during the COVID-19 pandemic, driving the acceptance rate down to 9% in 2021 and 8% in 2022.

 Groton admits students on a need-blind basis.
 Before adopting need-blind admissions, full-pay applicants had an advantage in the application process; in 2012, the last year the school reported these statistics, 25–30% of full-pay applicants were admitted compared to 10–20% of financial aid applicants.
 In 2018, the school announced that its admission rate was the same for both financial aid applicants and full-pay applicants.

-At the start of the 2018–19 school year, 18 of Groton's 96 incoming students were siblings of current students, and another 5 were children of school employees.
+At the start of the 2018–19 school year, 18 of Groton's 96 incoming students were siblings of current students, and another five were children of school employees.

 Grade levels

-At Groton, grades are known as Forms, a term used in the United Kingdom and adopted by Endicott Peabody from his time at Cheltenham College.
-In 1967, the last class of seventh graders (in school jargon, "First Formers") was admitted.
-In the 2022–23 school year, Groton enrolled 26 eighth graders ("Second Formers"), 81 freshmen ("Third Formers"), 87 sophomores ("Fourth Formers"), 92 juniors ("Fifth Formers"), and 91 seniors ("Sixth Formers"), for a total enrollment of 377 students.
+At Groton, grades are known as forms, a term used in the United Kingdom and adopted by Endicott Peabody from his time at Cheltenham College.
+In 1967, the last class of seventh graders (in school jargon, "first formers") was admitted.
+In the 2022–23 school year, Groton enrolled 26 eighth graders ("second formers"), 81 freshmen ("third formers"), 87 sophomores ("fourth formers"), 92 juniors ("fifth formers"), and 91 seniors ("sixth formers"), for a total enrollment of 377 students.